mhetrick/hetrickcv/README.md

 ### Releases

-HetrickCV is compatible with VCV Rack 1.0.0.
-Releases can be found on the [Release Page](https://github.com/mhetrick/hetrickcv/releases)
+HetrickCV is compatible with VCV Rack 2.0.0 and later.
+Releases can be found on the [Release Page](https://github.com/mhetrick/hetrickcv/releases), including auto-generated "Nightly" releases from the latest commit.
+There is a "v1" branch for code compatible with VCV Rack versions prior to 2.0.0.

 ## Contributing